appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

 This whole begs the question, is it even worth learning in this day and age?
 For me it does, as it covers too many problems which would be otherwise harder to solve.
 The are far too many packages which already do what I need, what I do not consider myself a good lisp programmer, I feel that I could if I were compelled to solve a new problem that I could write it in Lisp.

 But it would not ascribe as much of the success to the fact that it (Emacs) is using as an esoteric language from the seventies.
 I firmly believe that it is more of the architecture of the editor itself that results in such a mix of such a flexibility and package variety.
 Simply put all of what makes lisp great, has been added to other programming languages, and what doesn't work has been compensated for very well.
 The new editor which gave you the same kinds of flexibility, but offered much more of an approachable programming languages as a configuration medium would easily overtake Emacs.
 And indeed so has done VSCode.
-It is a modern day successor, though it offers less flexibility and javascript is considered a far worse language, it has all the building blocks that made Emacs great at the time.
+It is a modern day successor, though it offers less flexibility and JavaScript is considered a far worse language, it has all the building blocks that made Emacs great at the time.

 What resulted in its meteoric rise was not so much the fact that it was better, as it is far too under-developed to be in any way better, but the fact that most programmers felt at home in its configuration.
 Hacking on VSCode is just as easy as doing web development.
 Though one may rightfully argue that developing for the web is not in any way easy, and that there are many subtleties, these are all problems that had been solved elsewhere, leaving VSCode to reap the benefits.
 Emacs, on the other hand had to fight for every minute optimisation.
 Every package that was built for it, was built _specifically for it_.

 Emacs lisp still has a place in this world, if and when we at least admit that there is a problem.
 We can start by admitting that the documentation Emacs provides is good, but it could be much better.
 To give you an example, consider the package `helpful`.
 What it does, is it tries to cram as much information about a specific function as it can into a single buffer.
 You asked for knowledge, and you received a relatively good explanation.
 But there are flaws.
 The formatting is a bit all over the place.
 There have been major strides in this area, given that the old way of doing things: a plain-text buffer with no markup is no longer the default.
 Still a way to go.
 The same is doubly true of the official [Emacs lisp reference](https://www.gnu.org/software/emacs/manual/html_node/elisp/Conditionals.html); I will not argue that it is ugly, but I will argue that it is a bit dry.

 Then there's the question of there not really being good Emacs lisp books.
-Sure, there is Jeremy Friesen's book on how to master the Emacs program, but not a place where the wisdom about Emacs lisp programs is assembled.
+Sure, there is Mickey Petersen's book on how to master the Emacs program, but not a place where the wisdom about Emacs lisp programs is assembled.
 There is no primer on writing themes either, and while the basic graphical UI that is built into Emacs allows for a ton of customisation, converting it into a theme package is one area where we have much to improve upon.

 What do I mean by a book?
 Suppose that I wanted to write a program and I needed the equivalent of the `switch` statement  of C in Emacs lisp.
 I would have to  comb through many symbols that do not look like what I need.
 At the same time, the correct symbol: `cond` has a name that you wouldn't necessarily even know to consider (the same is true of `setq`, `set` and `setf`, which the person has no idea how to use).